 If you don’t take the time to clarify your hair you will find that your strands of hair will carry a lot of product build-up making it even more difficult for your strands to get the moisture that it needs.

-You can easily clarify your hair by using a clarifying shampoo.
+You can easily clarify your hair by using a clarifying shampoo like this one.
 If you don’t like to shampoo your hair too often then make sure you are keeping your products light so you minimise product build-up.

 Humectants help your hair because they take moisture out of the air and into your hair.
 They can be compared to magnets in this way, moisture magnets.

 Glycerin is a good example of a humectant.

 Just be sure to do some further research before trying to apply glycerin directly to your hair as you may need to dilute it and it also doesn’t work as well in some weather temperatures.

 It’s a good idea to get into the habit of deep conditioning your natural hair.

-Deep conditioners are made to be much more penetrating then regular leave-in conditioners or a conditioner that you would use after shampooing your hair.
+Deep conditioners are made to be much more penetrating than regular leave-in conditioners or a conditioner that you would use after shampooing your hair.